Discreet Confidential Consultation (213) 374-3952

 I feel confident the legislation will pass because the prosecutors of California and specifically Los Angeles support it.

-It is surprising to most that know the history of sex registration that the Los Angeles County District Attorney's Office would support any legislation that gives some sex offenders and those individuals charged with child molestation any break on their sentences or sex registration requirements.
+It is surprising to most who know the history of sex registration that the Los Angeles County District Attorney's Office would support any legislation that gives some sex offenders and those individuals charged with child molestation any break on their sentences or sex registration requirements.

 Once this law passes, it will be much easier to negotiate and resolve child molestation cases.
 The system will be fairer because the prosecutors will have more flexibility to treat those charged with sex crimes.